GUIDES & RESOURCES

 The type of NBN plan you have may determine your Netflix experience.
 There are a few factors that have a particularly big impact:

 • The number of devices you have: Multiple devices using the Internet at the same time, on the same connection, also has a big impact on your Internet speed.
 When too many devices are downloading big files or streaming videos at the same time, you’ll usually see some slowdown.
 Again, this depends on the speed tier of your NBN plan.
-NBN12 can only usually handle about one to two devices, while anything past NBN100 can deal with up to nine different devices.5
+NBN12 can only usually handle about one to two devices, while anything past NBN100 can deal with many devices connected online at once.

 • Data limits: While almost all plans come with unlimited data, a few don’t.
 These plans have a certain amount of data you can use – typically a monthly limit.
 If you end up going past this limit, you might incur extra fees or have your internet speed reduced for the rest of the billing period.